EWI Logo on Product Example

 By James Cruz, EWI

-An example of a pvc-aluminum laser weld —
+An example of a PVC-aluminum laser weld.
+Just try to break this!

-Now, I fully appreciate the value of adhesives and understand that they – especially when combined with welding – can significantly improve joint performance.
-But what if you had a way to direct-bond a polymer to a metal without all the side effects of adhesives?
+Now, I fully appreciate the value of adhesives and understand that they can significantly improve joint performance, especially when combined with welding.
+Adhesives for metal-to-plastic bonding can be effective.
+But what if the question, “What’s the best adhesive to bond plastic to metal?” is not always the right question at all?
+What if you had a way to use lasers for direct-joining of metal and plastic without all the side effects of adhesives?

-Recently, EWI’s Senior Technology Leader for Polymers Jeff Ellis wrote a paper about using a polymer lid on an EV battery box.
-While a gasket / adhesive + mechanical fastener approach would work, wouldn’t it be great if we could direct bond the lid?
-So, Jeff came up with two novel processes, both of which require little cycle time:
+Recently, EWI’s Senior Technology Leader for polymers, Jeff Ellis, wrote a paper about using a polymer lid on an EV battery box.
+While a gasket/adhesive + mechanical fastener approach would work for metal-polymer adhesion, wouldn’t it be great if we could direct-bond the lid?
+So, Jeff came up with two novel techniques for joining metals and polymers, both of which require little cycle time:

-• The first process is to laser etch the surface of the metal.
+The first process for bonding metal to plastic is to laser etch the surface of the metal.
 EWI has optimized the process to melt microscale valleys.
 The melt from the valley is pushed up the edge of the valley, creating a protrusion with ends that overhang the valley.
 This enables a surface that is clean and has a mechanically functional topography.
-We use a Laser Marking Technologies 100W 1064 nm pulsed fiber laser for the etching.
+For the etching, we use a Laser Marking Technologies 100W 1064 nm pulsed fiber laser.

-Resulting parts have shown shear strengths of more than 1000 psi.
+Parts resulting from both of these methods have shown shear strengths of more than 1000 psi.
 Also, initial testing has produced leak-free parts when tested using an air decay method.
-Finally, when cycled from 0 to 65°C, they and have shown no difference in mechanical strength despite the difference in coefficient of thermal expansion between the materials.
+Finally, when cycled from 0 to 65°C, the parts showed no difference in mechanical strength despite the difference in coefficient of thermal expansion between the materials.